coderschool-ta/cs-web-design-materials/exercises/exercise_4.md

 ## Overview:

 This is your final lab, and you will be learning all the *nuts and bolts* of a running website application in the internet.
 We will use WordPress software as the platform and the engine for our website.
 We will also register a free domain name and a free hosting server for your website.
 Besides HTML, CSS, and JavaScript on the client side, WordPress works with PHP and MySQL on the server side.
-We will also get to understand a bit of these technology terms.
+We will also get to understand a bit of these technical terms.

 A domain name is an easy-to-spell, easy-to-remember name for your website (eg. WordPress.org).
 Without a domain name, your website online address will just be an IP address (eg. 151.101.129.121), which is hard to remember.
-A webhost server is a machine that hosts your websites.
+A hosting server is a machine that hosts your websites.
 It is where your websites live.
-When a person wants to visit a website from a browser, the browser (Safari, Chrome, Firefox, etc.) makes GET requests to the webhost server to retrieve the website information.
-A domain name and a webhost server works together i.e. they have to point to each other.
+When a person wants to visit a website from a browser, the browser (Safari, Chrome, Firefox, etc.) makes GET requests to the hosting server to retrieve the website information.
+A domain name and a host server work together i.e. they have to point to each other.

 PHP is the language that is used to send data back and forth between the browser (client) and the web-host (server).
 PHP interacts with both front-end and back-end.
-MySQL is a back-end language that talks to the database and manage all the data of a website.
+MySQL is a back-end language that talks to the database and manages all the data of a website.

-A webhost server nowsadays always comes with the AMP (Apache, MySQL, PHP) stack which is a solution stack for running a website.
+A hosting server nowadays always comes with the AMP (Apache, MySQL, PHP) stack which is a solution stack for running a website.
 WordPress needs to have the AMP stack to be able to start.

 In today lab, we will get to learn these technology stacks in details.
 You will be pair programming with a person sitting next to you.
 We'll try to accomplish these goals in today lab:
 1. [Set up local WordPress](#mile1)